-* CAF have postponed the African Nations Championship, a national team tournament for home-based players only, that was due to be staged in Cameroon from April 4–25.
+* The CAF postponed the African Nations Championship, a national team tournament for home-based players only (Cameroon; April 4–25).

-* The Diamond League has postponed its first three athletics meetings of the 2020 season due to be held in April and May in Qatar and China.
+* The Diamond League postponed its first five meetings of the 2020 season due to be held in April and May in Qatar, China, Stockholm, Naples and Rabat.

 * The World Athletics Indoor Championships (Nanjing, March 13-15) were postponed.
 They will be held in the same city from March 19-21, 2021.

-* The Paris and Barcelona marathons were postponed.
+* The London, Paris and Barcelona marathons were postponed.